 - You may also be able to adjust or change the settings of your email account to modify how your email is filtered.
 It might also be required that you add [email protected] and [email protected] to a list of approved senders (such as your address book/contacts).

-- Log in to your TUT profile and make sure that the days in which you want to receive the Notes are checked, and click "UPDATE."
+- Click here to refresh your Notes profile and make sure that the days in which you want to receive the Notes are checked, and click "Sign Up."

 - Sign-up using another e-mail address.